-In January 1999, our shareholders approved the adoption of an Israeli option plan, or the 1999 Israeli Plan, and a U.S. option plan, or the 1999 U.S. Plan, collectively the "1999 Plans" both plans have a joint pool of underlying shares to be granted thereunder.
-The 1999 Plans were amended from time to time to include different tax tracks.
-The purpose of the 1999 Plans is to attract and retain the best available personnel, to provide additional incentive to employees, directors and consultants and to promote the success of our business.
+In January 1999, our shareholders approved the adoption of an Israeli option plan, or the 1999 Israeli Plan, and a U.S. option plan, or the 1999 U.S. Plan, collectively the "1999 Plans is to attract and retain the best available personnel, to provide additional incentive to employees, directors and consultants and to promote the success of our business.
 In December 1999, our board of directors adopted a resolution to amend the 1999 Plans in a manner that as of April 1, 2000, the number of shares made available for grant under the 1999 Plans will be automatically increased annually, to equal 5% of our outstanding share capital at the relevant time.
-In May 2003 we amended our 1999 Israeli Plan to provide for the grant of options to Israeli optionese under the new capital gains track provisions of the Israeli Tax Ordinance.
-As of March 20, 2018, or within 60 days thereafter, an aggregate of 511,260 ordinary shares has been reserved for issuance under the 1999 Israeli Plan, and 62,000 were granted and are outstanding.
+In May 2003 we amended our 1999 Israeli Plan to provide for the grant of options to Israeli optionees under the new capital gains track provisions of the Israeli Tax Ordinance.
 Unless specifically changed for a certain grantee, options vest monthly over a period of four years, starting one year after the date of grant, subject to the continued employment of the grantee.
 The exercise price of the options is determined by our board of directors, subject to limitations.
 Generally, options granted under each of the 1999 Plans will have a term of no more than seven years from the date of grant.
-All options are subject to earlier termination of the grantee's employment or other relationship with us, generally no less than three months from termination.
+All options are subject to earlier termination upon termination of the grantee's employment or other relationship with us, generally no less than three months from termination.
 We may make certain exceptions, from time to time, in the vesting and expiration terms of options granted to certain grantees.